-All new employees shall be considered probationary for 60 days from the last date of hire.
+All new employees shall be considered probationary for six (6) months from their last date of hire.
 During such probationary period, employees may be discharged without constituting a breach of this Memorandum.
-At the end of the probationary period employees shall be placed on the seniority list as of the first day of last employment.
+At the end of the probationary period, employees shall be placed on the seniroty list as of the first day of last employment.